lambda-funcptr/homelab/README.md

 Commands are mostly self-explanatory.
 Invoking a script without any arguments will print a short usage explanation.

+### > `cloud`

+Stuff pertaining to lab-related VPSes or other cloud-related services (mostly OVH right now).

+Currently just wgvpn, which is my wireguard vpn and wgcdn, which is my wireguard based CDN mechanism, as well as [funcptr.org].

 ### > `cluster`

 Initial cluster setup, configuration, management, and also a teardown playbook (untested).